Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 3. Draw a curve in space-time.
 To do that, just represent the time as another coordinate in the diagram, at a right angle to the x-axis.

 In this case, the 1-dimensional line is replaced by a 2-dimensional plane.
-The tick marks that were used to indicate the time are replaced by a time coordinate.
+The tick marks that were used to show the time are replaced by a time coordinate.
 The time axis is placed vertically here, simply to follow a common convention.
 This is a 2-dimensional space-time.
 The points in this plane are events, consisting of a where (x) and a when (t).
 The path of the ball is a continuous sequence of connected events in space-time, which form its history, or world-line.
+(Another name for it could be timeline, but that is not commonly used.)

-When the ball is motionless, the history is vertical.
+When the ball is standing still, the history is vertical.
 When the ball is moving, the history bends away from the vertical.
 The faster the ball is moving, the more its history bends away from the vertical.

 In order to make these diagrams, you need convert the unit of time (seconds) into a unit of distance (meters).
 The conversion looks like this: